Single-use plastic

 Public cleansing

 In Denmark, public cleansing is primarily done by local authorities, the Danish Road Directorate, and the Danish Nature Agency.
-This covers collection, clearance, and sweeping of littered waste as well as collection from public waste receptacles.
+This covers collection, clean-up, and sweeping of littered waste as well as collection from public waste receptacles.

 Responsibility for cleaning up litter